andrebrito16/unhide/README.md

 npm run build
 ```

-This should create a production bundle for your extension, ready to be zipped and published to the stores.
+This should create a production bundle for unhide extension, ready to be zipped and published to the stores.

-## Submit to the webstores
+## Stack

-The easiest way to deploy your Plasmo extension is to use the built-in [bpp](https://bpp.browser.market) GitHub action.
-Prior to using this action however, make sure to build your extension and upload the first version to the store to establish the basic credentials.
-Then, simply follow [this setup instruction](https://docs.plasmo.com/framework/workflows/submit) and you should be on your way for automated submission!
+Used plasmo framework with Typescript, React and TailwindCss.